felix-wang-0307/csci571-web-development/notes/cookies.md

 ## Usage
 - **Session Management**: Cookies are commonly used to manage user sessions on websites (e.g. login status).
 - **Personalization**: Cookies can be used to remember user preferences (e.g. language settings).
+- Cookies can track your IP address
+- Cookies can store any information you provide to a site

 ## Cookies Can't:
 - **Store Sensitive Information**: Cookies are stored in plain text and can be read by anyone, so sensitive information should not be stored in cookies.